allegroai/clearml-fractional-gpu/README.md

 Build your own containers and inherit form the original containers

-You can find a few examples [here](https://github.com/allegroai/clearml-fractional-gpu/tree/main/examples).
+You can find a few examples [here](https://github.com/allegroai/clearml-fractional-gpu/docker-examples).

-## 🌸 Implications
+## ☸ Kubernetes

-Our fractional GPU containers can be used on bare-metal executions as well as Kubernetes PODs.
+Fractional GPU containers can be used on bare-metal executions as well as Kubernetes PODs.
 Yes!
-By using one our Fractional GPU containers you can limit the memory consumption your Job/Pod and allow you to easily share GPUs without fearing they will memory crash one another!
+By using one the Fractional GPU containers you can limit the memory consumption your Job/Pod and allow you to easily share GPUs without fearing they will memory crash one another!

 Here's a simple Kubernetes POD template: